Our Advantage

 Face and Touch ID

 1Kosmos can leverage the built-in Face ID or Touch ID identity technologies available on today’s devices.
-While Face ID or Touch ID are commonly used to authenticate users into their devices, 1Kosmos does not recommend this for use cases where strong authentication is required.
+While Face ID or Touch ID are commonly used to authenticate users into their devices, 1Kosmos does not recommend this for use cases for use cases where proof of identity is required.

 Face ID.
 Live ID.